Social Studies Teacher (7–12), B.A.

 All programs are writing-intensive.
 These programs reflect changes in teacher certification requirements recently implemented by the New York State Education Department.
 Degree programs in adolescence education include a major in an appropriate department of the college and in the case of social studies may also include an approved selection of interdepartmental courses.

-Completion of an adolescence education program as part of a major in English, one of the appropriate social sciences, a modern language, mathematics, or one of the sciences qualifies students for New York State initial certification in adolescence education for grades 7 through 12.
+Completion of an adolescence education program as part of a major in English, one of the appropriate social sciences, a global language, mathematics, or one of the sciences qualifies students for New York State initial certification in adolescence education for grades 7 through 12.

-Students qualifying for the initial certification in adolescence education may obtain an extension to teach English, social studies, mathematics, a modern language or one of the sciences in grades 5 and 6 by taking Secondary Education 3454.
+Students qualifying for the initial certification in adolescence education may obtain an extension to teach English, social studies, mathematics, a global language or one of the sciences in grades 5 and 6 by taking Secondary Education 3454.

 Admission Requirements and Academic Standing